dbursztynowski/5g-taskforce/open5gs/README.md

 ## This the valid version for the SPIW lab.

-# Installing and operating Open5GS and UERANSIM in Raspberry Pi cluster
+# Running Open5GS and UERANSIM in Raspberry Pi cluster

 ## Contents
 1. [Introduction](#introduction)